HolyBlackCat/cpp-tutorials/terminal_for_dummies.md

 You will see two lists of variables, with `Path` in both of them.
 The top list (`User variables`) applies only to your user, while the bottom (`System variables`) applies to every user on this computer.
 You can edit either, but prefer to add your directories **to the beginning of the system-wide PATH** (the second one), because that gives them priority (TODO link to DLL issues).

 You can add e.g. `C:\msys64\ucrt64\bin` in there to be able to run your compiler from any shell.

+**NOTE:** You must restart your terminal after changing PATH for it to take effect.